ivan-kopylove/java-incubator/readme.md

 ## Package-private

 The examples intentionally violate DRY principle in the sake to make every example self-sufficient.

+The approach is tends to target a single concept at the moment.

 No class reuse.
-No classes.
-Only a few `public` keywords.
+No public classes except a few ones.